 When I was riding the train I saw a few different tulip fields, but none of them seemed to be positioned in such a way that you could get a good shot of both them and the train.
 But then we came along a bend and I saw it.
 There were a couple of people positioned next to a tulip field with their cameras, waiting to photograph the train at the right moment.
 I immediately opened Google maps on my phone and wrote down where we were!
 It’s kind of a random spot in the middle of nowhere so I’ll put it on a map for you.
 You will need to have a car to get here though, as it’s on a side road near the town of Twisk.
 You also have to time your arrival roughly for when the train will be coming through.
 I thought we had plenty of time but we only just got there as it came past the first time, with the engine running backwards!

 We also waited for it to come back again, so we got some more nice shots of it going the right way.
-Now, I can’t guarantee that this field will be filled with tulips every year, but it is your best bet if you really want to get some of the photos for yourself!
+Now, I can’t guarantee that this field will be filled with tulips every year, as they are usually rotated, but it is your best bet if you really want to get some of the photos for yourself!

 Here is the exact location of where you can see the steam train pass by the field, as well as the main places I’ve mentioned in this post: